swiftlang/swift/docs/Objective-C Interoperability.rst

 This document tracks the differences between the Swift and Objective-C ABIs and class models, and what it would take to merge the two as much as possible.
-The format of each section lays out the differences between Swift and Objective-C, then describes what needs to happen for
+The format of each section lays out the differences between Swift and Objective-C, then describes what needs to happen for a user to mix the two seamlessly.

 Level 1: Message-passing